 - Avoid diving into shallow water

-- Wear suitable protective gears when exercising and doing any sports activities
+- Wear suitable protective gear when exercising and doing any sports activities

-Fortunately, there are many ways you can do to relieve the pain of a pinched nerve without the hassle of surgeries and serious medications.
-Try these seven home remedies:
+Fortunately, there are many ways you can relieve the pain of a pinched nerve without the hassle of surgeries and serious medications.
+Try these 10 home remedies:

-Avoid physical activities that may increase your pain and overuse your nerves, such as lifting heavy objects, high-impact sports, and high-intensity and high-speed exercises.
+Avoid physical activities that may increase your pain and overuse of the affected nerves, such as lifting heavy objects, high-impact sports, and high-intensity and high-speed exercises.

 Sleeping also heals nerves as the body repairs itself during sleep.
 Getting enough rest and sleep also helps the body reduce symptoms quicker.

-An incorrect posture when you sit or stand causes unnecessary stress on your body and may lead to damages on the spinal cord, muscles, eventually, a pinched nerve.
+An incorrect posture, when you sit or stand, can cause unnecessary stress on your body and may lead to damage to the spinal cord, muscles, and, eventually, a pinched nerve.

-Adjust your posture in a position that will help you feel better.
+Adjust your posture to a position that will allow your body to rest more naturally.
 Use cushions, adjustable chairs, or neck rests too to help you relieve pressure on the nerve and allow it to heal.

 You can use either a hot or cold compress to reduce body swelling and inflammation.

-Apply a hot pack or heating pads directly onto the pinched nerve for 10-15 minutes at a time.
+Apply a hot pack wrapped in a cloth or heating pads directly onto the pinched nerve for 10-15 minutes at a time.
 This method relaxes tight muscles around a pinched nerve and increases blood flow, which is vital in the healing process.

 You can also apply ice packs to reduce swelling and inflammation.
-Just hold the cold compress directly onto the pinched nerve for 10-15 minutes.
+Just hold the cold compress wrapped in a cloth directly onto the pinched nerve for 10-15 minutes.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin, also decrease swelling and relieve the pain of minor pinched nerves.
 These pain relievers are available for purchase over-the-counter or online.

-For safety concerns, it is highly recommended that you seek medical advice from your doctor first before taking new medications so that you are made aware of all the risk factors.
+It is highly recommended that you seek medical advice from your doctor first before taking new medications so that you are made aware of all the risk factors.

-Wearing a splint when you got a nerve pinched is one of the standard treatments to heal the affected area and prevent further damage to the already affected nerve roots.
+Wearing a splint or soft cervical collar when you get a nerve pinched is one of the standard treatments to heal the affected area and prevent further damage to the already affected nerve roots.